 They say imitation is the greatest form of flattery.
 This may be so in some cases, but not when it comes to someone stealing your identity and pretending to be you financially.
-In this scenario, it’s damaging financially and emotionally and ultimately creates a huge procedural burden to make it all go away.
+Identity theft is damaging both financially and emotionally to the victim and ultimately creates a huge procedural burden to make it all go away.

 I will admit up front that this topic is not one where I have expertise, so for this article, I’ve enlisted the help of my good friend, Tristan, who works in this space professionally for a credit union.
 I just wish I had more time to share some of the crazy situations he’s seen over the years.

 We hear the term “identity theft” often, but what are we really talking about when we hear the words identity theft?
 Identity theft occurs when someone uses your personally identifying information, like your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.

 False tax and wage documents tend to be the most common cases of identity theft.
 Opening fraudulent credit card accounts is another way stolen personal information is frequently used.

 Let me pause briefly to point out that tax fraud is one area where we should be particularly careful.
 This gives us one more reason to keep our tax refunds from being large.
 I’ve seen a couple of situations where people were counting on a tax refund greater than $10,000 only to find out a fake tax return had already been filed and their refund had been issued to somebody else’s bank account.
 While they were eventually able to sort through the details, it still took a lot of time and effort and created some enormous headaches.
 It may have still happened even if the amount was smaller, but it wouldn’t have been as much of a financial burden for the victim.

 How do they get your information?